elastic/kibana/x-pack/plugins/endpoint/public/applications/endpoint/README.md

 This contains domain models.
 By convention, each submodule here contains methods for a single type.
 Domain model classes would also live here.

 ## `store`
 This contains the _model_ of the application.
 All Redux and Redux middleware code (including API interactions) happen here.
 This module also contains the types and interfaces defining Redux actions.
-Each action type or interface should becommented and if it has fields, each field should be commented.
+Each action type or interface should be commented and if it has fields, each field should be commented.
 Comments should be of `tsdoc` style.

 ## `view`
 This contains the code which renders elements to the DOM.
 All React code goes here.